 Trent Barton Allestree

 With another weekend away in and around Derby approaching thoughts turned to which places to visit whilst I was back near my home city.
 Of course I thought about where I could visit that could involve leaving the car behind and instead traveling by bus.
-One place I settled on was a popular park in the north of Derby that I could take my son, and in turn this gave me the perfect excuse to take a ride on another route from my favourite bus company Trent Barton.
+One place I settled on was a popular park in the north of Derby that I could take my son to, and in turn this gave me the perfect excuse to take a ride on another route from my favourite bus company Trent Barton.
 Firstly a trip on The Sixes to Derby was needed before I could hop on-board The Allestree.

 I’m blue but also green

 The Allestree is one of Trent Barton’s city routes, in this case connecting Derby city centre with Allestree, a suburb located in the north of the city area.
 The service runs as a circular route starting and finishing in the city centre, on-route serving various parts of Allestree as well as Kedleston Road, one of the main corridors into Derby.
 There are two different routes on The Allestree, both identified by colour: